dmytrobr/corda/docs/source/api-transactions.rst

 A reference input state is added to a transaction as a ``ReferencedStateAndRef``.
 A ``ReferencedStateAndRef`` can be obtained from a ``StateAndRef`` by calling the ``StateAndRef.referenced()`` method which returns a ``ReferencedStateAndRef``.

+.. warning:: Reference states are only available on Corda networks with a minimump platform version >= 4.

 .. container:: codeset